 Once you find out these things, you can start to fill in gaps.

-Dorm Room Checklist for Freshman
+College Dorm Room Checklist for Freshman

-Linen Dorm Checklist
+Linen Dorm List

 - Bedding (sheets, comforter, pillowcases) — be SURE to check the length of the bed (most seem to have Twin XL) — these sheets are a great option, I love the reviews & the price tag!